livebook-dev/livebook/README.md

     Must be a valid IPv4 or IPv6 address.

   * LIVEBOOK_BASE_URL_PATH - sets the base url path the web application is served on.
-    Used in case of a deploy behind a reverse proxy.
+    Useful when deploying behind a reverse proxy.

   * LIVEBOOK_PASSWORD - sets a password that must be used to access Livebook.
     Must be at least 12 characters.
 Defaults to token authentication.